 |Laryngeal || |

 |Bilateral vagal ||Neurologic causes |

 The relevant anatomy of the larynx is best understood in terms of the muscles producing abduction and adduction of the VC and their nerve supply.
 All the intrinsic laryngeal muscles, except the cricothyroid muscle, which is supplied by the external branch of the superior laryngeal nerve, are supplied by the recurrent laryngeal nerve.
 The sole abductor of the VC is the posterior cricoarytenoid muscle.
 Table 34–2 provides a summary of the relevant laryngeal musculature and its innervation.

 Table 34–2Summary of innervation of the vocal cord. |Favorite Table|Download (.pdf) Table 34–2 Summary of innervation of the vocal cord.

 |Adductors (lateral cricoarytenoid, thyroarytenoid, interarytenoids) ||Recurrent laryngeal (abductor branch) |

 |Posterior cricoarytenoid ||Recurrent laryngeal (abductor branch) |

 |Cricothyroid ||External laryngeal |

 To understand the causes of VC paralysis, it is important to understand the pathways of the vagus and recurrent laryngeal nerves.
 The course of the vagi in both sides of the head and neck is identical, but the recurrent laryngeal nerves differ significantly in their course once they leave the vagus.

 The nuclei lie in the upper medulla and give rise to 8 to 10 rootlets that lie between the glossopharyngeal nerve superiorly and the spinal root of the accessory nerve inferiorly.
-The muscles of the pharynx, upper esophagus, larynx, and palate are all supplied by motor fibers originating in ...
+The muscles of the pharynx, upper esophagus, larynx, and palate are all supplied by motor fibers ...